Damgaard/PyImgur/README.md

 ## Authorization

-To get a users refresh token, you need the user to authorize your application.
+To get a user's refresh token, you need the user to authorize your application.
 For development using pin authorization is easiest.
-It requires user to go the authorization_url and then giving you the pin they see there.
+It requirest the user to go to the authorization_url and then give you the pin they see there.

     import pyimgur